mehalforc/LotRO-GPS/README.md

 2. Mark a category with the check box.

-3. Press the first icon in the window that is on the left
+3. Press the first icon in the GPS window, that is in the upper left.

 4. Press the second icon next to that to bring up Waypoint to find it.